SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 6. possesses a substantial conflict of interest with the Cooperative;

-7. is employed by the Cooperative, or has a close relative employed by the Cooperative, or has been employed by the Cooperative within the last five (5) years.
+7. is employed by the Cooperative or has been employed by a rural electric coopertive within the last five (5) years, or has a close relative employed by the Cooperative, or who was employed by the Cooperative within the last five (5) years.

 Nothing contained in this section shall affect in any manner whatsoever the validity of any action taken at any meeting of the Board.